abhishekBansal/abhishekBansal.github.io/_posts/2021-17-08-control-swipe-direction-viewpager2.md

 If you think this can be improved let me know in the comments.

 Sample App with source: [SwipeControlViewPager2](https://github.com/abhishekBansal/SwipeControlViewPager2)

+<b>Credit:</b>
-Credit: The `SwipeControlTouchListener` is slightly modified version of this [stackoverflow answer](https://stackoverflow.com/questions/19602369/how-to-disable-viewpager-from-swiping-in-one-direction).
+The `SwipeControlTouchListener` is slightly modified version of this [stackoverflow answer](https://stackoverflow.com/questions/19602369/how-to-disable-viewpager-from-swiping-in-one-direction).

 Happy Coding!